MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 You can always provide overall feedback by selecting the smiley face in the upper-right corner of the MyAnalytics Add-in.

-## Opting out of nudges
+## Opt out of nudges

 1. To opt out of MyAnalytics nudges, navigate to the MyAnalytics Add-in by selecting the MyAnalytics button on the ribbon.

       ![Nudges email image 05](../../Images/mya/use/nudges-mya-tab-05.png)